Summary / Quick Answer

 Disclaimer: This article is for informational purposes only and does not provide medical advice.
 Always consult with a licensed healthcare professional before making decisions related to your health.

-Health Impact Comparison π₯
+Health Impact Comparison ๐ฅ

 Let’s get straight to it.
 The effects alcohol has on the body compared to edibles are night and day.
 "Unlike alcohol, cannabis edibles don’t damage your liver or cause hangovers, making them the safer recreational choice for many."

-Alcohol's Effects:
+Alcohol’s Immediate Effects:

-Edibles' Effects:
+Edibles’ Immediate Effects:

 When used mindfully, edibles leave your major organs largely untouched compared to alcohol's heavy toll.